 Please remember that it is your responsibilty to get to the Summer School on time.
 We will be providing a letter to all summer school attendees explaining that you are attending the Summer School in case you are stopped for checks in light of COVID-19.
 If this is the case, please present this letter as evidence for the reason of your journey and you should not experience any issues preventing your travel.

 The summer school team are here to help you with any questions and concerns you may have, we realise that this may be your first time away from home for an extended period – so please feel free to ask us anything you want to know or if you are particularly worried about anything.

 Our emergency contact number is 07312465577

-Please ensure that you can read and understood Medic Mentor’s Safeguarding Policy at this link:
+Please ensure that you can read and understood Medic Mentor’s Safeguarding Policy here

 In light of the governments’ advice regarding the current situation with COVID-19 we wanted to assure you that we are taking measures to ensure the safety of our students, staff and wider community.
 As such, there will always be (at least) one doctor on campus and also a safeguarding and Covid-19 support officer.
 The safeguarding officer remains with the students at all times and is solely responsible for their emotional and mental well-being should they ever feel stressed or upset.

 If you feel unwell prior to attending or whilst attending Summer School with any of the following symptoms, please inform us immediately.